 Even experts fear 'spear phishing'

 Computer scientist Jeroen Baert is certain: everyone can be targeted by hackers.
-Even the experts who know what is coming.
+Even the experts who know how spear phishing works.

 It often strikes me how, at times when most attention seems to go to clever exploitation methods with remarkable names (WannaCry!
 Heartbleed!
 Spectre!), it is often the comparatively rather mundane house, garden and kitchen methods by which malware can reach a system, that are still the most efficient hacker techniques.
 Yet they seldom receive much attention, despite the fact that, according to statistics, those are precisely the methods that should be watched more closely.